-Maddie is a sophomore from Tulsa, Oklahoma studying anthropology and English.
+Maddie is a junior from Tulsa, Oklahoma studying anthropology and English.
 She has a strong interest in the intersections between ethnography and literary journalism.
 Outside of The Writing Center, she has a radio show through KWUR, serves on the board of a St. Louis nonprofit, and is in training to be an Uncle Joe’s peer counselor.
 In her free time, Maddie enjoys trying new restaurants, playing with cats, and taking naps at inappropriate times of day.

 What brought you to The Writing Center?